PEXANE2/azure-docs.tr-tr/articles/governance/policy/how-to/programmatically-create.md

    }
    ```

-1. Aşağıdaki çağrılardan birini kullanarak ilke tanımını oluşturun:
+1. Aşağıdaki çağrıları birini kullanarak ilke tanımı oluşturun:

    ```console
    # For defining a policy in a subscription